We Didn't Start the Fire: Derivations

 Many parodies and takeoffs have been based on the song (often expanding to events that have occurred since 1989).
 These parodies include The Simpsons parody "They'll Never Stop the Simpsons" at the end of the 2002 "Gump Roast" episode, and the San Francisco a cappella group The Richter Scales' 2007 Webby Award-winning parody "Here Comes Another Bubble".

 On May 17, 1990, the Irish rock band the Memories reached number one on the Irish Singles Chart with their version of the song entitled "The Game (Italia '90)" which celebrated Republic of Ireland's qualification for the 1990 FIFA World Cup in Italy.
 Billy Joel partially covered the Memories version when he performed in Dublin.

 In 2004, Boris Novković and Dino Dvornik released a song "Malo Nas Je, Al' Nas Ima" ("We Are Few, But We Exist"), listing Croatian VIPs and events.

-In 2006, Coca-Cola sampled the song to make an anthem for the 2006 FIFA World Cup in Latin America, changing the lyrics according to the country.
+In 2006, Coca-Cola sampled the song to make a Latin American anthem for the German 2006 FIFA World Cup.
+The lyrics were changed for each country.

 In 2007, JibJab released an installment of their then-annual "Year in Review" videos, which was set to the tune of "We Didn't Start the Fire".

+In 2012, the political-satire music group Capitol Steps released "We Didn't Start Satire", a review of 30 years of political events and scandals.

 In 2013, YouTuber Dane Boedigheimer, known as the creator of the popular comedic web series Annoying Orange, produced a parody as part of YouTube's Comedy Week titled "We Didn't Start the Viral", although the video's audio was later replaced for copyright infringement despite being considered fair use as a work of parody.

 In June 2013, pop band Milo Greene performed a version of the song for The A.V.
 Clubs A.V.
 Undercover series.